radiantlogic-v8/documentation-new/documentation/upgrade-guides/features-list.md

     ![config example](Media/mutual-auth.png)

+    Review if you have enabled this feature.
 If the value is set to NONE, the feature is inactive.
 If it is set to any other option, it means that you are currently using this feature. <br> <br>

 ## Feature Usage Requiring Further Discussion